MusculoskeletalAtlasProject/mapclient/docs/developer/appendix.rst

   # Method 2.
   sphinx-build -t html docs build

-note:
+Note:

 - This assumes your current working directory is the parent of the 'docs' directory
 - If a directory 'build' doesn't exist in the current directory it will be created

 That's it!
 Now you can use your favourite webbrowser to read the documentation.
 The 'index.html' file for method 1. is located in 'build/html' and for method 2. it is available in 'build'.